witiz/markupy/docs/README.md

 structure your project.
 Use modules, classes, functions, decorators, list comprehension, generators, conditionals, static typing and any other feature of Python to organize your components.
-This gives you a lot of power and makes markupy scale from a single small Flask project to bigger applications.
+This gives you a lot of power and makes markupy scale from a small one file project to bigger applications.

 ## Installation